 By default, CRIU makes use of

 ptrace to stop the process.
-For those not familiar with
+For those not

 The ptrace() system call provides a means by which one process (the "tracer") may observe and control the execution of another process (the "tracee"), and examine and change the tracee's memory and registers.
 It is primarily used to implement breakpoint debugging and system call tracing.
 See https://man7.org/linux/man-pages/man2/ptrace.2.html.

 In this method, CRIU first lists and goes through the relevant

 Each task it encounters — parent process itself, sub-processes, and threads —